pirsani/strasa/docs/test.md

 GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO prisma_user;
 GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO prisma_user;

+CREATE ROLE new_power_user WITH LOGIN SUPERUSER PASSWORD 'your_password';

 # Exit psql
 \q